DavidsonGroup/flexiplex/index.md

 Flexiplex is a light weight, flexible, error tolerant search and demultiplexing tool.
 Given a set of reads as either .fastq or .fasta it will demultiplex and/or identify target sequences, reporting matching reads and read-barcode assignment.
 It has been designed to demultiplex single cell long read RNA-Seq data, but can be used on any read data like an error tolerance "grep".
 Flexiplex is built with [edlib](https://github.com/Martinsos/edlib).

 Flexiplex first uses edlib to search for a left and right flanking sequence (primer and polyT) within each read (with barcode and UMI sequence left as a wildcard).
 For the best match with an edit distance of "f" or less it will trim to the barcode + UMI sequence +/- 5 bp either side, and search for the barcode against a known list.
 The best matching barcode with an edit distance of "e" or less will be reported.
-To identify second or more barcodes within a read, flexiplex repeats the search again with previously found primer to ployT sequence masked out.
+Occassionally reads are chimeric, meaning two or more molecules get sequence togther in the same read.
+To identify these cases, and chop reads, flexiplex will repeat the search again with the previously found primer to ployT sequence masked out.
+This is repeated until no new barcodes are found in the read.

 If the set of possible barcodes is unknown, flexiplex can be run in discovery mode (by leaving -k option off).
 In this mode, flexiplex will search for the primer and ployT sequence like usual, and take "b"bp after the primer sequence as a barcode.
 The frequency that barcodes are found in the data are reported for follow up analysis.
 For example, if 1000 cells were expected, the top 1000 most frequent barcodes can be used as the known list for a subsequent run of flexiplex.